porosantabarai/Crowdsourcing-Real-time-QC/README.md

 ## Installation

 There is no installation required for this HTML code.
 - For AMT: Simply include the code in your HTML project or HIT (Human Intelligence Task) template.
+Use the AMT.html file.
 - [For Qualtrics](https://www.qualtrics.com/support/survey-platform/survey-module/question-options/add-javascript/) Simply add the code from Qualtrics Implementation in your desired question.
+Use the Qualtrics.js file.

 ## Usage